Courses & Units

 Units are offered in attending mode unless otherwise indicated (that is attendance is required at the campus identified).
 A unit identified as offered by distance, that is there is no requirement for attendance, is identified with a nominal enrolment campus.
 A unit offered to both attending students and by distance from the same campus is identified as having both modes of study.

-3 x 50 minute sessions incorporating lectures, discussions, tutorials, and methods + three day field trip
+On-campus: 3 x 50-minute sessions per week incorporating lectures, tutorials, and practical activities + 3-day field trip

 |Timetable||View the lecture timetable | View the full unit timetable|

 Required readings will be listed in the unit outline prior to the start of classes.